coli-saar/am-parser/README.md

 ```
 will create a file `DM.sdp` in the `example` folder with graphs for the sentences in `INPUT`, as well as print evaluation scores compared to the gold graphs in `INPUT`.

-With this pre-trained model you should get (labeled) F-scores close to the following on the test sets:
+With this pre-trained model (this is the MTL+BERT version, corresponding to the bottom-most line in Table 1 in the paper) you should get (labeled) F-scores close to the following on the test sets:

 | DM id | DM ood | PAS id| PAS ood| PSD id | PSD ood | EDS (Smatch) | EDS (EDM) | AMR 2017 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |